DheerajKN/Image-Processing-Project/README.md

 ### Objective
 The Main Objective of the Project is to help the user to judge the best Noise Removal Algorithm for a particular image accessed over an Graphical UI that makes it is easy to use and gives results as needed.

-### Research Paper
+### Conference Paper
-Research Paper of the same has written and published to IJCA (Internal Journal of Computer Applications):
+Conference Paper of the same has written and published to IJCA (Internal Journal of Computer Applications):
 Digital Library URI : http://www.ijcaonline.org/proceedings/icrdsthm2017/number1/29309-7006
 ISBN : 973-93-80975-26-2